avinashlahel/assignment-be/README.md

 # External Configuration

-To change the location of the input/output files use the application.properties files.
+To change the location of the input/output files, use the application.properties file.
 The properties have been named accordingly.